Soho Cinders: Production history

 In 2016 Soho Cinders was revived again for another 5 week Off- West End run at The Union Theatre from 23 November – 22 December.
-The cast included Joshua Lewindon as Robbie; Emily Deamer as Velcro; Michaela Stern as Clodagh; Natalie Harman as Dana; Lewis Asquith as James Prince; Lowri Walton as Marilyn; and Chris Coleman as Lord Bellingham.
+The cast included Emily Deamer as Velcro; Michaela Stern as Clodagh; Natalie Harman as Dana; Lewis Asquith as James Prince; Lowri Walton as Marilyn; and Chris Coleman as Lord Bellingham.

 The United States premiere of Soho Cinders took place in Dallas Texas at Uptown Players from June 13 to June 22, 2014.

 In October 2019, the production was revived yet again on a 'limited run' set to end in December at the Charing Cross Theatre starring Luke Bayer and Millie O'Connell as Robbie and Velcro respectively, alongside Michaela Stern, Natalie Harman, Lewis Asquith and Chris Coleman who had all previously been in the 2016 production.
 The run was originally set to end in December of the same year, however the show was extended to 11 January 2020 with a cast change.
 Michael Mather and Livvy Evans took over the roles of Robbie and Velcro.

 Michael Mather, Michaela Stern, Hollie Taylor and Natalie Harman all received 'Offie' nominations for their portrayals of their characters in the show.(Michael Mather – Best Male Performance in a Musical) (Michaela Stern, Natalie Harman, Hollie Taylor – Best Supporting Female performance in a Musical.)

+A good three years later in 2022, the musical celebrated its premiere in Germany.
+The piece was staged for the first time in German at the Institute of Music in Osnabrück, directed by Christian Stadlhofer and choreographed by Vanni Viscusi.
+The following summer, the production (with slight modifications and the new title “Soho Cinderella”) was performed at the "Ettlingen Castle Festival 2023".